James Joyce III Civil Rights Activist, Social Entrepreneur, and Founder of Coffee with a Black Guy

 James Joyce III, Founder of Coffee with a Black Guy

-Joyce also serves as District Director for State Senator Hannah-Beth Jackson (who represents nearly 1 million constituents within the 19th Senate District of California) and has served on various advisory boards in the area including Impact Hub Santa Barbara, the Ventura County Leadership Academy, and the Santa Barbara Young Black Professionals.
+For much of the past decade, Joyce also served as District Director for State Senator Hannah-Beth Jackson, who represented nearly 1 million constituents within Santa Barbara and Ventura counties until terming out in Dec.
+2020.
+In that role, Joyce was responsible for the day-to-day operations representing the Senator and her work.
+Known as a sturdy leader and champion for justice, Joyce has served on various advisory boards in the area including Impact Hub Santa Barbara, the Ventura County Leadership Academy, and the Santa Barbara Young Black Professionals.

 Prior to working in the public service sector, Joyce, a Maryland-native, served as a newspaper journalist in several diverse communities across the country covering a variety of subjects; from education to crime, local politics, features and more.
-An award-winning journalist, Joyce is a member of Alpha Phi Alpha Fraternity, Inc. and currently serves with the Xi Iota Lambda Chapter, seated in Camarillo, CA. You can learn more about the impact he's making and upcoming events at www.CWABG.com
+An award-winning journalist, Joyce is a member of Alpha Phi Alpha Fraternity, Inc. and currently serves on the executive board of the Xi Iota Lambda Alumni Chapter, seated in Camarillo, CA. You can learn more about the impact he's making and upcoming events at www.CWABG.com

 “I will say that it is James’ humanity, his sense of fairness, and kindness, and his preternatural ability to connect with all kinds of people that in my mind make him uniquely qualified to facilitate some of the most difficult, complicated and important conversations of our lifetime,” Gwyn Lurie, CEO & Executive Editor of the Montecito Journal Media Group. https://youtu.be/yExqCvkiknc